jakob-bagterp/browserist/README.md

 | `TimeoutStrategy.STOP`     | Default.
 Fail fast upon timeout and raise errors.                   |
 | `TimeoutStrategy.CONTINUE` | Continue despite timeouts and most errors (syntax errors excluded). |

-## Emulate Screen Size of Common Devices
+## Emulate Viewport of Common Devices
-You can set the screen size to emulate common devices or set a custom screen size.
-Note that it's recommended to run emulations in headless mode as an open browser may have minimum and maximum dimensions, either limited by the browser window or the working screen.
+You can set the viewport size to emulate common devices or set a custom size.
+Note that it's recommended to run emulations in headless mode as an open browser may have minimum and maximum dimensions, either limited by the browser window or the monitor.
 Example:

 ```python
 from browserist import Browser, BrowserSettings, common_devices